New Zealand Holiday - week 3 - Matakohe, Ohakune and Whanganui - 10th February to 17th February

 Virginia Lake had a pay per view Fountain.
 Put a coin in the slot and it burst into life.

-Patea - the harbour
+Patea - the Harbour

 The cliffs at Patea